 The Hills ARE an Outdoor Playground

 I received a letter the other day complaining about the difficulty of a climb up Blencathra.
-He said it was too dangerous and finished his letter with the phrase “the outdoors is not a playground, it is a dangerous place”.
+He said it was too dangerous and finished his letter with the phrase “the Outdoors is not a Playground, it is a dangerous place”.
 I nearly fell off my bar stool.
 Of course it is a play ground.

 Fresh air, exercise and great views near Haworth